podviaznikov/audioEl/README.md

  - stopped- when audio was stopped
  - finished - when audio was finished
  - updated - event with current progress during audio playing
- - volumechange - when volume was changed
+ - volumechanged - when volume was changed

 Few convenient methods included.
 See source code for more details.